-From reviewing more than a dozen fund prospectuses, most fund managers indicate that some sort of market adjustment factor is considered when striking monthly NAVs, to account for the valuation lag discussed in the last section.
+From reviewing documentation of Evergreen funds, most fund managers indicate that some sort of market adjustment factor is considered when striking monthly NAVs, to account for the valuation lag discussed in the last section.
 If we look at the return cadence by month of ten major Evergreen Funds (US and EU domiciled) for 2025, we find that there was very limited downside volatility as shown in Figure 2 (right).
+These ten Evergreen funds are among the largest in the market, and include the top three in Europe (Schroders, LGT PE, and Partners Group), as well as large US players including KKR, Blackstone, and Stepstone.
+Additionally, there is a mix of direct and secondary focused strategies.
+For a more comprehensive list please see the Appendix, which provides monthly returns for 25 major Evergreen funds, consistent with the findings of this sub-group.

-In contrast, Figure 2 (left) shows the return path for the Russell 2000, S&P Small Cap 400, and privateMetrics® flagship index, the private2000®, for 2025.
+Figure 2 (left) shows the return path for the Russell 2000, S&P Small Cap 400, and privateMetrics® flagship index, the private2000®, for 2025.
 While small to mid-cap listed indices fell 5-6% in February and a further 6-7% in March, there was no such drawdown in the Evergreen funds.
 The private2000 index showed returns of -2.8% and -3.6% for the same months, capturing the changing risk premiums in private equities.
 With risk premiums increasing, captured both by listed indices and private market transactions (reflected in private2000), Evergreen fund assets should have experienced a similar valuation change across their portfolios.
 Instead, the maximum monthly drawdown across all ten funds for the year was -0.7%.
 This has implications for funds that are issuing monthly (and redeeming quarterly) as the monthly NAVs should reflect market prices at that time.
+Overall, just two of twenty-five funds examined showed monthly returns below negative one percent during the February to April sell-off.